isomerpages/govtech-gobusiness/_browse-all-licences-SPF/Explosive-Precursor-Licence.md

 ### Application Details

-To cancel an Explosive Precursors Licence issued under the Guns, Explosives And Weapons Control Act
+<p>To cancel an Explosive Precursors Licence issued under the Guns, Explosives And Weapons Control Act</p>